BIDS/repro-case-studies/case-studies/kasmislan.md

-### Dissecting computational methods used in a biogeographic study
+### A dissection of computational methods used in a biogeographic study

 K.A.S.
 Mislan
 eScience Institute